 The National Head FEI Veterinarian should arrange for a list of suitable candidates to be submitted by the National Federation to the FEI every two years.
-The National Head FEI Veterinarian should provide timely information to FEI Veterinarian about FEI Veterinary and other pertinent courses.
+The National Head FEI Veterinarian should provide timely information to the FEI Veterinarians about FEI Veterinary and other pertinent courses.